UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships.md

       <li>The names and contact information of three references.</li>
     </ul>
   </li>
   <li>Submit a resume, cover letter, and three references as part of your application.
 Make sure you identify the specific project or projects you are applying to or proposing in your cover letter.
-Applications are due by 11:59pm on January 27.</li>
+Applications are due by 11:59pm Central Time on January 27, 2025.</li>
   <li>Interviews will be arranged for selected candidates on a rolling basis through early February.</li>
 </ol>
 <p>Any questions regarding the application process should be directed to <a href="mailto:ospo@datascience.wisc.edu" target="_blank">ospo@datascience.wisc.edu.</a> For more information about the OSPO, visit <a href="https://ospo.wisc.edu">ospo.wisc.edu.</a></p>